• Health

 6. Elliptical training, which Dr. Link described as especially effective in supporting knee health

-Food choices matter just as much.
-Dr. Bredella emphasized simple, whole meals prepared at home:
+Food choices play an equally important role.
+Dr. Bredella emphasized the value of simple, whole meals prepared at home:

 “Muscles need adequate protein, but turning to ultraprocessed protein bars and supplements isn’t the answer,” she said.
 “A lot of these protein bars are just full of sugar and not really healthy, contrary to what is advertised on the label.”